“Annie was all grown up and leaving us. And something inside began to hurt.”

 I don’t think George has a serious psychiatric disorder.
 It’s actually normal to be nervous when one of your children gets married.
 What’s weird is that George seems more nervous than anyone else.
 He steals his future in-laws’ bank book; he thinks he looks good in a too-small tuxedo; he even freaks out about hot dog buns.
 No one else appears to have the same worries that George does, so what is his problem, anyway?

 Psychologists sometimes talk about defense mechanisms.
 These are built-in reactions that everyone has to situations that make them nervous.
 The defense mechanism is designed to protect us – hence, “defense” mechanism.
-However, some of these mechanisms are considered healthy, in that they allow someone to cope with a problem, while others are unhealthy, usually meaning they ignore or exacerbate the problem.
+However, some of these mechanisms are considered healthy, in that they allow someone to cope with a problem, while others are unhealthy.

 George appears to be using a defense mechanism called displacement to cope with his worries about Annie getting married.
 Instead of expressing his personal anxiety about “losing” his daughter, he grumbles about the cost of the wedding.
 Rather than take out his anxiety or frustration on Annie or Bryan, he uses The Wedding as the object of his discontent.
 He also watches America’s Most Wanted every night to see if he can spot Bryan.